hanjustin/Backend-Concepts-Study-Notes/README.md

 * **Kinesis Data Streams** is a real-time streaming data service.
 Create Producers which send data to a stream.
 Multiple Consumers can consume data within a stream.
 Use for real-time analytics, click streams, ingesting data from a fleet of IOT Devices Kinesis Firehose is serverless and a simpler version of Data Streams, You pay-on-demand based on how much data is consumed through the stream and you don't worry about the underlying servers.
 * **Amazon Kinesis Data Analytics** allows you to run queries against data that is flowing through your real-time stream so you can create reports and analysis on emerging data.
 Amazon Kinesis Video Streams allows you to analyze or apply processing on real-time streaming video.
-* **Managed Kafka Service (MSK)** a fully managed Apache Kafka service for building real-time streaming data pipelines and applications.

-Redshift is a petabyte-size data-warehouse.
-Data-warehouses are for Online Analytical Processing) OLAP Data-warehouses can be expensive because they are keeping data "hot".
-Meaning that we can run a very complex query and a large amount of data and get that data back very fast.
-When you to quickly generate analytics or reports from a large amount of data.
-* **Amazon QuickSight** is business intelligence (BI) dashboard.
-You can use it to create business dashboards to power business decisions.
-It requires little to no programming knowledge and connect and ingest to many different types of databases
-* **AWS Data Pipeline** automates the movement of data.
-You can reliably move data between compute and storage services.
-* **AWS Glue** is an Extract, Transform, Load (ETL) service.
-Moving data from one location to another and where you need to perform transformations before the final destination.
-Similar to Database Migration Service (DMS) but more robust
-* **AWS Lake Formation** is as a centralized, curated, and secured repository that stores all your data.
-A data lake is a storage repository that holds a vast amount of raw data in its native format until it is needed.
 **Logging Services**
 **Cloud Trail** - logs all API calls (SDK, CLI) between AWS services.
 AWS CloudTrail is used to monitor API calls and Actions made on an AWS account.
 **CloudWatch** is a collection of multiple services